Hippopotm/are-you-justaguy/are-you-justaguy/README.md

 # Are You Just a Guy? 🎮

-A Reddit-based interactive game that teaches men bystander intervention and respect standards through realistic, confessional scenarios.
+A Reddit-based single-player educational game that teaches men bystander intervention and respect standards through realistic, confessional scenarios.
 Built for the Reddit + Kiro Community Games Challenge.

 ## 🎯 What This Game Is

-**"Are You Just a Guy?"** is a single-player educational social game that helps men practice being better allies through humor and real-world scenarios.
+**"Are You Just a Guy?"** is an interactive social learning game that helps men practice being better allies through humor and real-world scenarios.
 Players read Reddit-style confessional stories about uncomfortable social situations and choose how they'd respond, learning evidence-based intervention techniques along the way.

 ### Core Gameplay
 - **Read realistic scenarios** written in Reddit confessional style (r/AITA, r/TwoXChromosomes tone)
 - **Choose your response** from 3 shuffled options (A/B/C) based on real intervention frameworks
-- **Get exact scores** of 0%, 60%, or 100% on evidence-based intervention techniques
+- **Get precise scores** (0-100 points) based on the effectiveness of your intervention approach
 - **Track your progress** on an animated "Trash Meter" from 💀 Embarrassing to 🦸🏽 Golden Retriever
-- **Earn/lose XP** with immediate animated feedback (+20, +10, 0, or -5 XP)
+- **Earn/lose XP** with immediate animated feedback (+20, +15, +10, 0, or -5 XP based on performance)
 - **Build daily streaks** for consecutive play with fire emoji indicators
-- **Watch your avatar** ride the progress bar as your overall average improves
+- **Watch your avatar** ride the progress bar as your overall average improves with smooth spring animations

 ## 🚀 What Makes This Game Innovative